remitly-oss/httpsig-go/README.md

 ```

 ## Stability
-The v1.0 release is available for production testing.
+The v1.1+ release is stable and production ready.

+Please file issues and bus in the github projects issue tracker.

 ## References